Parenting 101 Carl A. Moss MS LMHC Psychotherapist.

 Act “As If”

 Treat your child “as if” he or she were responsible.
 This will go a long way toward encouraging the child to behave in accordance with that expectation.
 Don’t do for a child what they can do for themselves.
 But remember not to let your expectations exceed your child’s capacities.
 Encourage them to make their own rules and decisions.
-(See insert) Logical and realistic consequences are most effective over the long term.
-Children will know in advance what will happen if they choose to act responsibly.
-They will also learn that they have control over their own lives, mistakes also become their responsibility.
+Logical and realistic consequences are most effective over the long term.

 Beware of Questions you Ask